© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Carn Pantmaenllwyd cairn is a scheduled monument protected by Cadw under reference BR379.
 View the official record →

-Carn Pantmaenllwyd is a Bronze Age ring cairn located in Breconshire, Wales, representing a form of ritual or funerary monument characteristic of the later prehistoric period.
+Carn Pantmaenllwyd is a ring cairn located in Breconshire, Wales, dating to the Neolithic or Early Bronze Age period.
 It is designated a Scheduled Ancient Monument by Cadw under reference BR379.

 Carn Pantmaenllwyd cairn dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Carn Pantmaenllwyd cairn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is BR379.